 - Fear of mortality:

 - Regrets and Unfulfilled Dreams:

 The Midlife in the Arts

 In John Steinbeck's short story, The Chrysanthemums, Elisa, the main character, is 35 and unhappy with her life.
-She is married to a caring husband, but neither understand each other.
+She is married to a caring husband, but neither understands each other.
 They do not share any core values.
 Her husband is about doing things and being productive, and she responds more to the aesthetic values of beauty.
-It takes the midlife monad for both of them to realize the disparaties in their relationship.
+It takes the midlife monad for both of them to realize the disparities in their relationship.
 Known as the death flower, the chrysanthemums symbolize the death of Elisa's spirit.
 She has abdicated the fourth monad.